 |Optimize performance||Improves performance by shutting down those Varjo processes that are not needed run the current application.|

 Tracking lets your VR application know the exact position of your headset and allows you to move around while using the headset.

 The tracking status of your headset is displayed in the status area in Varjo Base.
-If you use SteamVR™ Tracking, your base stations and optional controllers are also listed in the status area.
+If you use SteamVR™ Tracking, your base stations and optional controllers are listed as well.